-Every residence hall is equipped with an electronic, computerized card access and CCTV system that permits access to the hall by residents of the building only.
+Schuylkill Nittany II, III, IV, and V apartments are equipped with an electronic, computerized card access and CCTV system that permits access to the hall by residents of the building only.
 The system is operational 24 hours a day, seven days a week.
 Adjustments to access hours may be made during the fall arrival period and spring semester closing.

-Students may enter only their assigned building by swiping their id+ cards in the card reader, located at the front lobby, and-in some halls-at other doors.
-If the id+ card fails to unlock the door of the student's assigned residence hall, the student may gain entry with the assistance of a roommate, the staff member on duty, or in an extreme emergency, by contacting University Police.
+Schuylkill Nittany I Apartments use mechanical key access and do not have card access or CCTV.
+Nittany II, III, IV, and V Apartment students may enter only their assigned building by swiping their id+ cards in the card reader, located at the front door of the building.
+If the id+ card fails to unlock the door of the student's assigned building, the student may gain entry with the assistance of a roommate, the staff member on duty, or in an extreme emergency, by contacting University Police.
 If a student has pizza or other food items delivered, the student must be in the lobby to meet the vendor at the front door.
 The delivery person will not be given access to the lobby.
 Students who want to visit a resident who lives in another building will need to announce their planned arrival using the telephone provided in the area or the commons building.
-The resident host must come to the entrance and escort the visiting student to the room, and later out of the residence hall.
+The resident host must come to the entrance and escort the visiting student to the room, and later out of the apartment building.